Fact checkedExpert's opinion

 How Long Until You See Noticeable Results?

 In as little as two weeks, you can see noticeable results of performing standing exercises for lower belly fat that tone and shape your abs.
-After this small amount of time, posture improves, and you’ll see changes in your muscle tone.
+After this short time, posture improves, and you’ll see changes in your muscle tone.
 After three to four months, the muscles may show further growth and development.

 Other Ways To Reduce Belly Fat And Shape Abs